Everyone is welcome at St. George on Yonge where God opens to you the unexpected!

 At the time of communion, there are usually two standing stations in front of the altar, one for the bread and the other for the wine.
 You are welcome to receive communion if you so desire.
 Please come forward at the invitation of the ushers first to receive the bread by holding out your hands to the one administering; then move to the person administering the wine.
 Please know that if you do not wish to drink from the common cup, you may place your hand upon the base of the chalice as it is offered to you.
 Communion in one kind (either the bread or the wine) is considered to be complete.

-Hand sanitizer is provided if you wish to use it before receiving communion.
+Hand sanitizer is provided please use it before receiving communion.

 Following the closing hymn and dismissal, the worship is finished.
 We hope that you will join us for a time of coffee, tea and fellowship together following the service.